 Airports in Alicante: Alicante Airport

 Seasons: High: May - September: Low: December - February

 Whether you’re flying from Birmingham Airport for a family holiday or a stag do, we’ve got all the shops, restaurants and facilities to kick start your trip the way you want to.

 Whether you want to do some window shopping or you’ve left some travel essentials to the last minute, Birmingham Airport has a huge range of shops for you to browse.
-Check out World Duty Free for great savings, grab a magazine and bag of sweets for the plane from WHSmith, and even get some new jewellery at Pandora or Accessorize.
+Check out World Duty Free for great savings, grab a magazine and bag of sweets for the plane from WHSmith, and even get some new jewellery at Accessorize.